-is a research-based photographer working in The Hague graduated from the Royal Academy of Art in 2019, working on a project on climate change for Museon Den Haag supported by Subsidieregeling Makers Den Haag,working on a project on the disappearing icon, 'the Alcon blue', with support of MIAP.
+is a research-based photographer working in The Hague graduated from the Royal Academy of Art in 2019, working on a project on climate change for Museon Den Haag supported by Subsidieregeling Makers Den Haag,working on a documentary on the disappearing icon, 'the Alcon blue', with support of MIAP and Mondriaan fonds.

 With the support of MIAP Foundation, I got to be one of the artists from the 'Future of Nature' collective.
 On the occasion, this video is part of a series of artist portraits made by MIAP Foundation.
 I'll take you along a day of working on my project The Butterfly Defect, and show you the beginning of this poetic campaign.